 I wanted something in the style of 16th century portraits, but wasn't trying to recreate a specific piece- I just need something to go with my wardrobe!
 So the first thing I did was look at a bunch of portraits.
 Google Images and Pinterest are both great for this, though you should always be sure to check that the image you're looking at is from the right region and period!
 Pro tip: know the names of a few portrait artists from the right time and place for what you're making.
 This makes searching easier, because you can search for "artist name portraits" rather than "time, region portraits."
 This generally gets you much more relevant results.
 I most commonly do 16th century Venetian clothing, so when I need images, I search "Titian portraits."

-Portrait of a Lady (La Schiavona),
+Portrait of a Lady (La Schiavona), Titian |

-Another Portrait of a Lady,
+Another Portrait of a Lady, also Titian |

-Andrea Solario, c 1510
+The Lute Player, Andrea Solario, c 1510 |

 I found mostly just plain coral necklaces, beads all fairly large and the same size, but there were quite a few coral with pendants, a few coral and gold beads, and the occasional coral and pearl, like the one on the right.
 There were also a few cases of pearls with gold beads or other stones, like the unnamed lady above.
 Since I was just trying to get the look without recreating a specific piece, I decided that the fact that mixed bead necklaces were definitely a thing gave me enough room to play around and design something.

-I'll just have to make another!
+Deciding how to string my necklace.
+So many possibilities!
+I'll just have to make another! |

 I had ordered coral and faux pearl beads in two different sizes a couple of weeks ago when I gave up on finding anything that looked right for a reasonable price, so I messed around with stringing those until I came up with a pattern I liked.
 I then cut two pieces of black ribbon long enough to make a bow (I'm pretty certain I've seen this in 16th century Italian portraits, and I didn't have any clasps on hand!)
 I used poly satin ribbon, so I finished the ends by melting them slightly, and then I folded one end of one of the ribbons over as if I was hemming it.
 I threaded the smallest needle I could find with a long piece of very skinny perle cotton, tied a knot, and made a couple of stitches through the folded end of the ribbon.
 I then tied another knot and started stringing the beads, tying knots on either side on the tiny pearls but not bothering with them around the large coral beads after I found that the holes in these beads were bigger than the knots.